Innoviox/tzgolk-in/README.md

 # tzgolk-in

+# Helpful commands

+GODEBUG=gctrace=1 go run .

+go build && ./tzgolkin -cpuprofile=test2.prof

+go tool pprof tzgolkin test3.prof

 # Needed for Complete Gameplay

-- [ ] begging for corn angers the gods (maybe add like a move.Beg method like move.Place & such?) & add it to the arrays in GenerateMove before generating
+- [x] begging for corn angers the gods (maybe add like a move.Beg method like move.Place & such?) & add it to the arrays in GenerateMove before generating
 - [ ] pay corn to go lower (first attempt broke)
 - [ ] uxmal exchange (first attempt broke)
 - [ ] fix age2building16 (it can build itself)